thaven/oauth/README.md

 Full documentation is in the source, here is just an overview of the 0.1.0+ API.

 You'll need at least one `OAuthProvider`.
-Preliminary support for Facebook is included.
+Support for Facebook, Google and Azure is included, though the latter two are to be considered beta.
 You generally don't reference instances of this class directly, except when registering a custom provider.

 An `OAuthSettings` instance contains application-specific settings, such as the client id, for use with a particular provider.
 Also it provides methods to